-- 8 GB RAM or more

-- Hard Drive with at least 50% free available disk space.

-- Functional Web Cam (Less than 4 years old)
+- 8 GB RAM or more (16GB is recommended for performance) - Hard Drive with at least 50% free available disk space. - Functional Web Cam (Less than 4 years old) Test yours before the course begins.

 Internet Connection:

 A Broadband Internet Connection (10 Mbs or faster) is required.